sggjon5/DroneBuild-Quad/docs/08-GPS.md

 ![GPS_installed](https://github.com/user-attachments/assets/954ebaae-c75f-4410-b93e-c0ed501316bc)

 > [!NOTE]
-> As soon as I could be bothered, I amended the CAD to make the central stick on the stand thicker and considerably shorter.
+> As soon as I could be bothered, I amended the CAD to make the central stick on the GPS stand thicker and considerably shorter.
 I then printed this [new version](/files/GPS_stand_base_v2.stl) and swapped out the old stand.
+I did not fix the central hole not aligning with the bolt head nearby and you still have to clip a tiny part of the plastic away.

 ![gps_stand_v2](https://github.com/user-attachments/assets/6189d84f-4152-4e98-a0d6-0f146600f25c)